 Be aware that indoor air pollution is a serious concern which over time can lead to health concerns.
-With all the emphasis on the quality of our outdoor air, food, and water over the past few decades, the quality of the environment inside our homes — where we typically spend the majority of our time — was overlooked.
+With all the emphasis on the quality of our outdoor air, food, and water over the past few decades, the quality of the environment inside our homes — where we typically spend most of our time — was overlooked.
 Many studies have proven that the air quality in homes can be much worse than average outdoor air.
 Scientists have labeled this phenomenon “sick building syndrome” since it also applies to office buildings.
 Sick building syndrome is largely the result of two major factors.
 First, most modern homes are overflowing with toxic chemicals from construction materials, cleaning supplies, and the like.
 Second, with the emphasis on energy conservation, homes are now much more air-tight than in the past, and this lack of ventilation only compounds the problems.
 Since World War II, over 80,000 new chemicals have been invented and used here in America, many of which are ingredients in multiple consumer products that have found their way into our homes.
-Some have shown to be very dangerous, but the truth is that only about 5% have ever been tested as in regard to their effects on human health.
+Some have shown to be very dangerous, but the truth is that only about 5% have ever been tested regarding their effects on human health.

 Toxic Construction Materials.

-Construction materials are also a major contributor to poor indoor environment quality.
+Construction materials are also a major contributor to poor indoor environmental quality.
 This is true in both older homes that have been remodeled as well as for new construction.
 Some items to watch out for are carpeting, processed wood products such as plywood or paneling, paints and stains, chemical-laden adhesives, and insulation products (especially foam).
-Many of these contain known carcinogens such as formaldehyde or benzene and many can give off toxic gasses for long periods of time.
+Many of these contain known carcinogens such as formaldehyde or benzene, and many can give off toxic gasses for long periods of time.
 Often these chemicals, when found in combination, can even worsen the problem.

-Some types of granite counter tops are often overlooked as sources of toxins.
-They may emit radiation including radon gas, a major source of lung cancers.
+Some types of granite countertops are often overlooked as sources of toxins.
+They may emit radiation, including radon gas, a major source of lung cancers.

 Furniture, including bedding, can also pose significant risks.
-We spend about a third of our lives in bed, and unfortunately many mattresses are laden with toxic fire-resistant chemicals called PBDEs.
+We spend about a third of our lives in bed, and unfortunately, many mattresses are laden with toxic fire-resistant chemicals called PBDEs.
 These chemicals are banned in Europe due to their links to cancer and immune system dysfunction.
 This can also be true for bed covers and pillows.
 Older beds can be infiltrated with bed bugs.
 Furniture made of pressed wood is often a source of formaldehyde and other chemicals.

 House dust is also a villain.
-One of its major components are tiny creatures called dust mites (and their dung) that can cause respiratory infections and allergic reactions.
+One of its major components is tiny creatures called dust mites (and their dung) that can cause respiratory infections and allergic reactions.
 Research has proven that in 90% of house dust samples contain harmful chemicals like phthalates and flame retardants.
 This research comes from a multi-institute team of researchers from Milken Institute School of Public Health, Silent Spring Institute, Natural Resources Defense Council, Harvard T. H. Chan School of Public Health, and Occupational and Environmental Medicine Program.